Rebeacca/LiveLikeLocals/README.md

 # City Advisor tour guide or soemthing

 ### Team Members
-# Rebecca • Elijah • Stephanie • Brendan • Min
+# Rebeacca • Elijah • Stephanie • Brendan • Min

 ### Project Description
-A dash board with various info about a particular locaiton.
+A dash board with various info about a particular location.
 Including Events, Weather, Map, Sports, Landmarks, Picutres, and Tweetd.
 Allso user to store thiere favorite cities and if they have been there.

 ### Skethc of the Design